Number : Season 25, serial 4 of 4

-Whats good : Good strong and dark story for McCoy, for a change.
-Ian Reddington’s Chief Clown is an effectively sinister baddie.
+Whats good : Good strong and dark story for McCoy – for a change.
+Best epsiode of 25th anniversary showcase season with original monsters in (no Cybermen or Daleks).
+Ian Reddington’s Chief Clown – is an effectively sinister baddie.

 Whats bad : Bar the obvious dating, not much else.

-Review With Spoilers : Greatest Show In The Galaxy is an effective Who story, about an intergalactic circus which kidnaps its customers, draining their emotions and then killing them.
-Why the Doctor would want to drag Ace along to the circus, is anyone’s guess, as Ace is petrified of clowns!
+Review With Spoilers : Greatest Show In The Galaxy – is an effective Doctor Who story, about an intergalactic circus which kidnaps its customers; draining their emotions and then killing them.
+Why the Doctor would want to drag Ace – along to the circus, is anyone’s guess, as Ace is petrified of clowns!

-Even Private Frost from Aliens (Rico Ross) gets in on the act here, playing the rapping Ringmaster – who introduces the next performer (or victim).
+Even Private Frost, from Aliens (Rico Ross) gets in on the act here; playing the rapping Ringmaster – who introduces the next circus performer (or victim).

-The Doctor eventually comes face-to-face with the real power behind the circus; The Gods Of Ragnarok.
-Who feed on the entertainment like a drug and kill those who displease them.
+The Doctor eventually comes face-to-face, with the real power behind the circus; The Gods Of Ragnarok.
+The gods feed on the entertainment, like a drug and kill those; who displeases them.

-After escaping, McCoy does a really convincing explosion walk away from the tent.
+After escaping, McCoy does a really convincing ‘explosion walk’ away, from the exploding tent.
 McCoy said later he got a fright at the strength of the explosives used, as he wasn’t expecting it to be so strong.
 Hence McCoy’s slow purposeful walk, followed by a thunderclap inches from his head.
-It still looked good on screen though.
+It still looked good – on screen though.

-Part 4 attracted a viewing audience of 6.6 million which was the highest of any of the McCoy adventures.
+Episode 4, attracted a viewing audience of 6.6 million; which was the highest – of any of the McCoy adventures.

 For once, we have a McCoy adventure; that just about gets everything right – and provides – a fitting send off to anniversary season 25.